 I flirted with shape shifting or the ability to manipulate the weather.
 I thought about being able to communicate with animals, but other than being very Dr. Doolittle-ish, how would that come in handy when trying to save the world?
 It wouldn’t.
 No, it would have to something formidable.

-So, after much thought, I’ve decided that I want to be able to transform myself into any element, which I think would really come in handy as a superhero.
+So, after much thought, and because I really do have that much time on my hands, I’ve decided that I want to be able to transform myself into any element, which I think would really come in handy as a superhero.
 It could also cause some problems, which is OK, because most superheroes are flawed in some way and their powers can often be a curse to them.

 Being able to change into any element would not only be a cool power to show off, but it would be extremely practical too.
 If someone is shooting at me, I can turn myself to iron and not only repel the bullets but bounce them back.
 If I’m being chased I can quite conveniently turn to steam and drift away.